-Subsequent to the year ended December 31, 2019
+Year ended December 31, 2020

 In January 2020, IPC announced the agreement to acquire Granite for total equity and debt consideration of approximately CAD 77.2 million.
-The Granite Acquisition includes total 2P reserves of 14.0 MMboe and 6.2 MMboe of unrisked contingent resources (best estimate) as at December 31, 2019.
-The Granite Acquisition includes current production with further potential for light oil production and development upside, close to IPC's current area of operations in southern Alberta.
+The Granite Acquisition included total 2P reserves of 14.0 MMboe and 6.2 MMboe of unrisked contingent resources (best estimate) as at December 31, 2019.
+The Granite Acquisition included current production with further potential for light oil production and development upside, close to IPC's current area of operations in southern Alberta.
 The Granite Acquisition was completed on March 5, 2020.